On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Proof of Theorem .

 \section{Proof of Theorem~\ref{one}.}

 \begin{proof} First of all, note that any linear projection $\pi:X\rightarrow X$ onto $W_0:=\mathrm{span}(e_1,e_2)$ is given by a matrix of the following type

 where $a,b,c,d$ are real numbers.
-Indeed, the elements in the last two lines of the matrix must be zeros, because the range is $W_0$, and in the left up corner must be the $2\times 2$ idenity matrix, since $\pi$ is a projection.
+Indeed, the elements in the last two lines of the matrix must be zeros, because the range of $\pi$ equals $W_0$ and in the left up corner there must be the $2\times 2$ identity submatrix, since $\pi$ is a projection.

 We shall prove the theorem by contradiction.
-Suppose, there existis a linear projection $\pi$ onto $W_0$, such that for any $V\in G(2,X)$ and for any $2$ dimensional disc $A=V\cap B(0,r), r>0$ holds
+Suppose, there exists a linear projection $\pi$ onto $W_0$, such that for any $V\in G(2,X)$ and for any two dimensional Euclidean disc $A$ in $V$ holds